 However, the strength in November was not sustained as equities saw a sharp decline in December.
 That weakness was caused by several factors.
 One being that the market was overbought after the move higher in November and investor sentiment reached bullish extremes entering December.
-An overbought market with too many bulls doesn't typically trigger a broad sell-off alone without a catalyst.
+An overbought market with too many bulls doesn't typically trigger a broad selloff alone without a catalyst.
 That major catalyst was the sharp rise in long-term treasury yields which had risen nearly 90 basis points from the September lows to mid-December.
 Another factor was a key shift in the Federal Reserve's forward guidance when it cut the federal funds rate for the third time this year in mid-December.
 The Fed's "Dot plots" in its Summary of Economic Projections (SEP) was updated to suggest only two rate cuts in 2025 which was less than the four cuts expected by the market.
+Another factor was the reality of some of the emerging aspects of President-Elect Trump's new administration (let's call it Trump 2.0) which were beginning to weigh on the market's initial optimism.
+These concerns include the impact of new proposed tariffs and some of the rather unorthodox nominees of Trump's new cabinet.
+More on this below.